dasch-swiss/dsp-ui-lib/projects/dsp-ui/design-documentation.md

 ### Expert search

 The expert search is a textarea which allows you to manually write Gravsearch queries if you are comfortable with the language and want more precise results.
 The textarea content contains a default Gravsearch query as an example for the user.
-It is possible to reset the field, back to the default query.
+It is possible to reset the field back to the default query.

 ### Advanced search